-B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan safeguards exist to avoid or mitigate against effects on the environment.
-Overall commentary and any cumulative effects • - ectives and is not over and above the Core Strateg s and encourage more renewable forms of energy
+To reduce crime and nuisance x X x No relationship N/A To conserve natural and manmade resources 0 + + This policy aims to reduce the reliance on fossil fuels and encourage more renewable forms of energy within the community.
+This could have a small impact the natural environment depending on siting but policy safeguards exist to avoid or mitigate against effects on the environment.
+N/A Overall commentary and any cumulative effects • - ectives and is not over and above the Core Strate s and encourage more renewable forms of energ